ernest1027/Whatswhere/README.md

 * A virtual shopping list that allows the user to determine the best store in the area to go to in order to get all of their items

-* A recipe browser for finding ingredients to add to the shopping list
+* A recipe browser for easily finding ingredients and adding them to your shopping list

 * Pages allowing the users to submit stock level data while at the store